 - Play some card, board, or video games

 - Sell or donate an item instead of buying one

-If you are still struggling and can’t drop your retail therapy habit, consider talking to a therapist or counselor.
-They will be able to speak with you about your specific situation and provide you with strategies to deal with your emotional spending.
+If you continue to struggle and can’t drop your retail therapy habit, consider talking to a therapist or counselor.
+They'll speak with you about your specific situation and provide strategies to deal with your emotional spending.

 Final Thoughts on Retail Therapy

 Some people don't put shopping high on their list of things to do when they aren't happy.
 But “comfort” shopping makes a lot of people feel better.